-Thanksgiving made from scratch takes lot of time and money.
+Thanksgiving made from scratch takes a lot of time and money.
 So give yourself a break.
 Registered dietitian and The Foodie Dietitian blogger Kara Lydon, RD, says there are five foods you should always buy at the grocery store.
+And the rest, well, you can whip those up homemade to impress your COVID-19-sized gathering this year.

 1. Cranberry sauce